If you only ever do ONE activity, let it be a rice sensory bin

 It’s engaging.

-We can’t see the allure of rice in a container, but trust me, our kids can.
+Adults can’t see the allure of rice in a container, but trust me, kids can.
 Remember, these are the same people who can play for hours in a cardboard box.
 They have flawless taste.

 It’s ageless.

 From 12 months old to 12 years old, a rice sensory bin holds attention spans.
-It is the great equalizer of play: if you have siblings to entertain, this activity gives them a level playing field.
+It is the great equalizer of play: if you have siblings to entertain with a toddler, this activity gives them a level playing field.

 You’re probably thinking to yourself: my kids could never keep that clean.
 There would be rice everywhere.